Looking to gain weight on a budget so you don't break the bank each week?

 Every week, look at the ads for your local grocery stores and see what is on sale.
 Anytime there is something that you usually get and is now on sale, you should stock up on it.

 Since you can freeze them, there is nothing wrong with paying the extra money now and taking the savings down the road.
+This is going to be the cheapest way to gain weight.

 Shop Your Warehouse Clubs